-The above graphs illustrate the costs associated with sick time and health insurance benefits.
-The Compensated Absences graph illustrates how much the City of Canton has paid in sick leave used as time off work and compensated absences severance/benefits as defined on page 15.
+The above graphs illustrate the costs associated with sick time and unfunded compensated absence debt.
+The top graph illustrates how much the City of Canton has paid in sick leave used as time off work and compensated absences severance/benefits as defined on page 15.
 Also included in the compensated absence retirement payments is sick leave paid to employees that, per their contract, are allowed to begin cashing out sick leave when they enter their final five years of service.
 These employees can chose to have a portion of their sick leave paid to them each year of their final five years of service as opposed to receiving a single lump sum after retirement.
-The Health Care Expense graph demonstrated the relationship between the increase in health care expenses and the number of City employees.
-Both graphs illustrate the positive effects of the City's efforts to downsize its workforce through a buy-out program and through continued attrition.
-In 2004, the City continued its decline in costs associated with compensated absences for the second consecutive year, and experienced an increase in health costs due to larger claims in 2004 despite continuing to reduce workforce.
+The bottom graph demonstrated how much compensated absence debt the City has carried for the last five years and how much cash reserves are dedicated to paying for the expense.
+Prior to 2004 the City did not have any mechanism to start setting aside cash to pay for its large compensated absence debt.
+As can be seen in the graph, the City's attempts to begin funding this large debt figure as well as changes made to what the City pays in severance packages has allowed the unfunded portion of this debt to decrease drastically.
+The Compensated Absence debt in this graph includes both the Governmental Activities and Business-Type Activities debt detailed in the table on page 15.